3 errors that destroy the sales force in B2B companies

 When to outsource part of the sales force

 The process begins with a diagnosis of the current state: what roles exist, how their functions are defined, what process they follow, and what they are measuring.
-With this, we identify which of the three errors is most prominent and in what order they need to be resolved.
+With this, we identify which of the three errors is most present and in what order they need to be resolved.

 To automate the sales force and free up the team's time from repetitive tasks, we integrate automation tools within the complete sales process.